 - Have you an up-to-date risk assessment from the supplier regarding deliveries? - The risk assessment should be completed by a competent person.
 This is a legal requirement under the Management of Health and Safety at Work Regulations 1999 Regulation 7 Health and Safety Assistance. - Have you got a Chemical spillage kit with staff trained to use? - Is adequate PPE provided (and being worn) as per COSHH assessment and available in appropriate locations? - Where required by the assessment, are the delivery driver and site staff wearing the correct PPE? - Do you have safe storage of chemicals via enclosure or segregation e.g. chemical bunds, encased chemical dosing lines or, if applicable, a locked non-flammable unit?
-This should include acid and alkalines being clearly labelled and stored separately - Have COSHH assessments been completed for all hazardous substances and retained in clearly marked COSHH file and reviewed? - Are safety data sheets in place for all hazardous substances and in the COSHH File? - Does your Risk Assessment/NOP include what to do if there is a chemical leak/mix?
+This should include acid and alkalines being clearly labelled and stored separately - If containers are delivered in similar colours, have you got a process in place to label them to ensure they will not be mixed - eg. putting different colour labels/stickers on at arrival - Have COSHH assessments been completed for all hazardous substances and retained in clearly marked COSHH file and reviewed? - Are safety data sheets in place for all hazardous substances and in the COSHH File? - Does your Risk Assessment/NOP include what to do if there is a chemical leak/mix?